Mathematics MMath (Hons) 2021 entry

 The MMath allows you to combine undergraduate and postgraduate study into a single five-year programme, graduating with a Masters degree.
-Students can also take Mathematics as a standard four-year BSc degree.
+Students can also take Mathematics as a standard four-year BSc or MA degree.

-The School is ranked as second in Scotland for research, with more than 91% of the research output by staff in the School rated as internationally excellent or world-leading in the recent Research Excellence Framework 2014.
+The School is ranked second in Scotland for research, with more than 91% of the research output by staff in the School rated as internationally excellent or world-leading in the most recent Research Excellence Framework.

 The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.

 Find out more about studying mathematics at St Andrews.

 You can take Mathematics as part of an Integrated Masters joint degree alongside the following subject:

 You can take Mathematics as part of a "with" Integrated Masters degree in which the majority of the course deals with the first-named subject.

 “The School provides plenty of opportunities for you to get involved with maths beyond lectures and tutorials.
 There are optional talks, research scholarships, mentoring and study support schemes and dedicated social events.
 St Andrews has an impressive number of sports clubs, music groups and societies, which means that there is always something to do when you are taking a break from studying.”